workwithizzi/recipes/react_components/Skiplink/README.md

 	- `yarn add `prop-types`

 ### Proptypes
+- to:
-- to: Optional.
-This would be the `id` of the container for the main page-content.
-Defaults to `#scroll-main`.
+	- This would be the `id` of the container for the main page-content.
+	- Optional.
+	- Defaults to `#scroll-main`.
+- label:
-- label: Optional.
-This is the text that appears inside the tag.
-Defaults to `Jump to main content.`.
+	- This is the text that appears inside the tag.
+	- Optional.
+	- Defaults to `Jump to main content.`.